jefimh/OutFast/README.md

 #### Exercise 6.0 -- Loading a World Model from File
 In the initial version of the [`Game.java`](src/Game.java) code, there is a method called `generateRooms` that creates the rooms that the player can move through.
-This works alright for a simple game, but it's not very convenient, since you will need to make changes to the code and recompile the whole game if you want to change the description of a room.
+This works all right for a simple game, but it's not very convenient, since you will need to make changes to the code and recompile the whole game if you want to change the description of a room.